txtatech/qr-vid-gui/README.md

 # qr-vid-gui
-A method to extract code from qr codes in a video, print it to the terminal and output it as a text file.
+A method to extract code from qr codes in a video, output it to a live python editor, the terminal and a text file.
 This is a GUI fork of the qr-vid project found here: https://github.com/txtatech/qr-vid

 # QR Code Video Decoder and Interactive Python Code Executor